ManticoreGamesInc/platform-documentation/src/references/selecting_a_storage_type.md

 [Player Shared Storage](../references/shared_storage.md) is similar to **Player Storage**, the difference being that the key created can be used in your other games.
 Meaning that the data you save in one game can be loaded in a completely different game owned by you.

-Player Shared Storage can be used in a way that can allows your games to be more connected.
+Player Shared Storage can be used in a way that can allow your games to be more connected.
 For example, having a currency (i.e. Coins) that is shared across all your games.
 Players could earn coins from any of yours games, and with it being stored in a shared key, they could use that currency to purchase items (e.g., Cosmetics) from different games.

 Another idea of a using Player Shared Storage is a player loyalty system.
 When a player has played any of your other games, they could be rewarded loyalty points that can be spent on unique items that can only be purchased with loyalty points.